swimmingly/swimmingly.github.io/_pages/other/overview.md

 A society controls (governs) the use of force within it through its _state_.
 A state consists of the institutions of legislation, defense, and adjudication, _whatever forms they take_.

-America's problem lies here.
+Here is America's problem.
 We have an individualist politics and way of life.
 But we have a collectivist form of government: the centralized state at federal, state, and local levels.
-The collectivist part of this contradiction causes our political and social strife.
-It must be exposed and replaced.
+This collectivist contradiction causes our political and social strife.
+It results from the universal mistake of assuming a state must be centralized.

 In a centralized state, people delegate power to representatives by voting or submission.
 Representatives meet in central bodies to make decisions collectively for everyone, _according to his level of power_.
 This mixing of political and legal fate contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.

 Regarding levels of power: one who delegates his power sacrifices what he most needs to live.
 It is a contemptible act, rendering him subhuman and minimally powerful.
 It implies a death wish whose persistence eventually obliges politicians to take as a command.

-A centralized state contaminates any individualist ideas it handles with collectivism.
-The contamination accumulates, ultimately overpowering the individualist core of the way of life.
+A centralized state poisons any individualist ideas it handles with collectivism.
+The poison accumulates, ultimately killing the individualist core of the way of life.

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
 The centralized design causes corruption, conspiracy, tyranny.